kgnzt/polyseerio-ruby/README.md

 ## SDK Resources

 Use of the SDK starts with the creation of a client.
 To construct a client instance, you may call either Polyseerio.start or Polyseerio.make.
+Once a client has been created you may use any of its resources.

 ### Polyseerio